LangeMoritz/GNN_decoder/README.md

 # Graph Decoder
 Graph neural network decoder for the rotated surface code.

-Includes the source code for the GNN decoder, as well as scripts to run the code on the Alvis cluster.
+Includes the source code for the GNN decoder, as well as scripts to run the code on a cluster.

 ## Getting started
 Follow these steps to run the code on a cluster.